-The hypothalamus produces thyrotrophin releasing hormone (TRH).
-TRH binds to TRH receptors on thyrotropic cells membranes in the anterior pituitary, stimulating the production of thyroid stimulating hormone (TSH), also known as thyrotropin.
+The hypothalamus produces thyrotrophin-releasing hormone (TRH).
+TRH binds to TRH receptors on thyrotropic cell membranes in the anterior pituitary, stimulating the production of thyroid-stimulating hormone (TSH), also known as thyrotropin.

 TSH enters the blood and binds to receptors on follicular cells of the thyroid gland, stimulating the production of thyroid hormones: triiodothyronine (T3) and tetraiodothyronine (T4), also known as thyroxine.

 Regulation of Thyroid Hormones

 Control of this system is via negative feedback: high levels of T3 and T4 inhibit TRH and TSH production by the hypothalamus and anterior pituitary gland, respectively.
 The mechanisms are as follows:

 - T3 is found in thyrotropes either as a result of the deiodination of T4 or by entering from the bloodstream.
 This intracellular T3 decreases the number of TRH receptors of thyrotrope cells, leading to indirect inhibition of downstream T4/T3 synthesis.